Infineon/mtb-anycloud-bluetooth-mfg-tester/btsdk-utils/wmbt/ReadMe.txt

 packets.

 The frequency on which the device listens for the packets is passed as a parameter.
-BLE devices use 40 channels, each of which is 2 MHz wide.
-Channel 0 maps to 2402 MHz and Channel 39 maps to 2480 MHz (see BLUETOOTH SPECIFICATION Version 4.1 [Vol 2], Section 7.8.28 for details).
+LE devices use 40 channels, each of which is 2 MHz wide.
+Channel 0 maps to 2402 MHz and Channel 39 maps to 2480 MHz (see Bluetooth(r) Core Specification Version 4.1 [Vol 2], Section 7.8.28 for details).

 Usage: wmbt le_receiver_test COMx <rx_frequency>
 where: